Anupamsdesk/tweeterWords/README.md

 #tweeterWords
-A word analysis app for tweeter
+A real-time word analysis app for tweeter